jobarber/essays/README.md

 $ pip install -r requirements.txt
 ```

-Then you can run any of the commands in the MLProject file.
-For example,
+Then you can run any of the commands in the MLProject file:
-you can run any of these.

 ```
 $ mlflow run essayproject -e clean --env-manager=local